Missouri Medical Marijuana Is Legal. What Happens Next?

 During the fall of 2018, residents of the Show-Me State voted overwhelmingly to approve and implement a statewide medical marijuana program.
 Naturally, because Missouri voters felt quite passionate about Missouri medical marijuana, voting to pass the constitutional amendment 66% to 34%, many have been asking when to expect cannabis businesses to begin sprouting up.
 Though a few medical marijuana doctors, including the dedicated physicians at Green Health Docs, have already opened their doors to suffering patients, dispensaries and other cannabis businesses have yet to step foot in the state.
 But many are coming, rest assured!

 So what exactly causes all these delays?
 Why does it take so long for medical marijuana dispensaries to open?
+When can patients get their legal Missouri marijuana card?
 And can you expect to buy legal cannabis anytime soon?
 There’s quite a few reasons for all the delays.
 Some are pretty simple to explain, whereas other explanations can be a little tricky.
 We’ll explore below!

 Cannabis, an industry that needs time to grow…literally